strenkml/Recommender/README.md

 ## Please consider this a evolving WIP.
 I'll do my best to ensure it is stable before any publishing but report any issues you encounter.
+## Note: There is a known bug where the application will freeze if it doing embedding computation, you have a large library, and it tries to compute the similarity matrix.
+The workaround is to scan in the large library and leave the app up without interacting with it, for 2 hours.
+This will give it time to churn through all the computations it needs to.
+I'm working on a new version with a LOT of performance and stability fixes, but it could be a few days.

 ## Table of Contents